Sarah Hanson – Kelly Walsh High School – Assistant Director of Bands

 Mrs. Hanson holds professional memberships with The National Association for Music Educators (NafME), Wyoming Music Educators Association, and Minnesota Music Educators Association.

-Sarah currently resides in Casper, Wyoming with her husband, Dan, their four kids: Nina, Malachi, Melody, and Adam; and a dachshund named Keegan.
-When not teaching music, she enjoys running, playing volleyball, gardening, and drinking coffee.
+Sarah currently resides in Casper, Wyoming with her husband, Dan, their four kids: Nina, Malachi, Melody, and Adam; and a rescue pup named Cannoli.
+When not teaching music, she enjoys triathlons, spending time with her kids, gardening, and drinking coffee.

 Michael Broyles – Kelly Walsh High School – Percussion Instructor & Assistant Band Director